 - Be careful when cooking, walking, and handling sharp objects and hot liquids.

-Food and Drug Interactions
+Food and drug interactions

-When to Call the Doctor
+When to call the doctor

-Call your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse right away if you have any of these symptoms:

 - Redness, pain, warmth, or swelling at the IV site during the infusion

-- Fever of 100.5 F (38 C) or above
+- Fever of 100.4 F (38 C) or above

-- Uncontrolled nausea that prevents you from eating or drinking
+- Nausea that stops you from eating or drinking

 - Swelling of your arms, hands, legs or feet